+Social media law is developing fast.
+There is now a body of law that applies to social media.
 Social media plays a huge part in all our lives.
 The spontaneous and far-reaching character of social media posts makes them extremely powerful in promoting an organisations’ brand and interacting with customers.
 A fundamental feature of social media is that there is a distinct lack of control of the conversation, especially when compared to more traditional means of marketing.
 But it is this exact element that makes it so powerful.

 Most people also use social media in both their personal and professional life which has had the effect of blurring the boundary between the personal and professional.
 So statements on social media made in a private context can often have an impact in the professional arena.
 Given this situation, social media posts can rapidly become problematic and potentially defamatory.